FlaviusMiron/Rc6CipherDecipherInterface/README.md

 Show the histogram of the plain texts and cyphered message.

-Save the cyphered message in a text file in the same directory, in case it is too big to be displayed in the interface.
+Saves the cyphered message in a text file in the same directory, in case it is too big to be displayed in the interface.